General pharmacology

 NSAIDs are aspirin like drugs that block cyclooxygenase and inhibit the production of prostaglandins and leukotrienes.
 Prostaglandins and leukotrienes are inflammatory mediators and many cause heat, pain, swelling, redness and loss of use.
 Most surgical pain is related to the release of these inflammatory mediators so NSAIDs are a good first choice for managing surgical pain.
 Inflammation usually increases for about 3 days postoperatively before it starts to resolve (expect more swelling and incisional dehiscence about day 3!)

 NSAIDs typically cause muscle necrosis when given intramuscularly so are administered iv, orally or topically.
-Ketoprofen can be given im but is not as effective as other NSAIDs.
+Ketoprofen can be given im but is not as effective as other NSAIDs, at least at the labelled dose.

-Common LA NSAIDs include phenylbutazone, flunixin meglumine, meloxicam, firocoxib, and diclofenac sodium.
+Common LA (large animal) NSAIDs include phenylbutazone, flunixin meglumine, meloxicam, firocoxib, and diclofenac sodium.
 Use of a particular NSAID varies by species.

 Phenylbutazone is the most common NSAID used in horses – it is cheap and available in oral formulations.
 It is also the most toxic.
 It should not be used in food animals as it is also toxic for people.

-Ketoprofen is also approved in food animal species but it is typically used in combination formulas (combined with an antibiotic).
+Ketoprofen is another NSAID that has been approved in food animal species.
+Ketoprofen is typically used in combination formulas (combined with an antibiotic).

 Meloxicam is an oral NSAID used in food animals, including camelids.
 It is used off label so requires a veterinarian-client-patient relationship.
 It works even though it has to pass through the rumen or C3.